-- \$200,000 of fire service (1)the training account--state appropriation is provided solely for two FTEs in the office of the state director of fire protection to exclusively review K-12 construction documents for fire and life safety in accordance with the state building code.
-It is the intent of this appropriation to provide these services only to those districts that are located in counties without qualified review capabilities. - (2) \$8,000,000 of the disaster response account--state appropriation is provided solely for Washington state fire service resource mobilization costs incurred in response to an emergency or disaster authorized under RCW 43.43.960 and 43.43.964.
+- (1) \$200,000 of the fire service training account--state appropriation is provided solely for two FTEs in the office of the state director of fire protection to exclusively review K-12 construction documents for fire and life safety in accordance with the state building code.
+It is the intent of this appropriation to provide these services only to those districts that are located in counties without qualified review capabilities. - (2) \$8,000,000 of the disaster response account--state appropriation is provided solely for Washington state fire service resource mobilization costs incurred in response to an emergency or disaster authorized under RCW 43.43.960 and 43.43.964. \$500,000 of this appropriation is available for mobilization to all risk disasters, other than fires, in accordance with these statutes.
 The state patrol shall submit a report quarterly to the office of financial management and the legislative fiscal committees detailing information on current and planned expenditures from this account.
-This work shall be done in coordination with the military department. - (3) \$400,000 of the fire service training account--state appropriation is provided solely for the firefighter apprenticeship training program. - (4) In accordance with RCW 43.43.742 the state patrol is authorized to increase the following fees in fiscal year 2012 as necessary to meet the actual costs of conducting business and the appropriation levels in this section: Notary service fee. - 36 (5) \$59,000 of the fingerprint identification account--state 37 appropriation is provided solely for implementation of Engrossed Second
+This work shall be done in coordination with the military department. - (3) \$400,000 of the fire service training account--state appropriation is provided solely for the firefighter apprenticeship training program. - (4) In accordance with RCW 43.43.742 the state patrol is authorized to increase the following fees in fiscal year 2012 as necessary to meet the actual costs of conducting business and the appropriation levels in this section: Notary service fee. - (5) \$59,000 of the fingerprint identification account--state appropriation is provided solely for implementation of Engrossed Second Substitute House Bill No. 1776 (child care center licensing).
+If the bill is not enacted by June 30, 2011, the amount provided in this subsection shall lapse. - (6) \$6,000 of the fingerprint identification account--state appropriation is provided solely for implementation of Engrossed